carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 # Works != Done
-If you started with 1-2 classes, take some time to split them
+If you identified initially 1-2 classes, take some time to split them

 And name them well

 ## Do you know this man?
-Google Ignaz Semmelweis
+Google "Ignaz Semmelweis"